devman-todd/home/README.md

 <h2> 🤳 Get in Touch:</h2>

 I'm always excited to connect with like-minded individuals, share knowledge, and collaborate on innovative projects.
-Feel free to reach out to me on LinkedIn <a href="https://www.linkedin.com/in/tadeh-anbarchian/" target="_blank">here</a>, and let's start a conversation about cybersecurity, emerging threats, or potential opportunities.
+Feel free to reach out to me on LinkedIn <a href="https://www.linkedin.com/in/tadeh-anbarchian/" target="_blank" rel="noopener noreferrer">here</a>, and let's start a conversation about cybersecurity, emerging threats, or potential opportunities.

 Thank you for visiting my GitHub repository.